Assistant Professor (Tenure-Track)

 Known for its natural beauty, TCNJ is situated on 289 tree-lined acres in suburban Ewing Township, New Jersey, in close proximity to both New York City and Philadelphia.
 A strong liberal arts core forms the foundation for a wealth of degree programs offered through the college’s seven schools: Arts and Communication; Business; Education; Engineering; Humanities and Social Sciences; Nursing, Health, and Exercise Science; and Science.
 Five signature experiences are the hallmark of a TCNJ education.
 They include a personalized, collaborative, and rigorous education; undergraduate research, mentored internships, and field experiences; community engaged learning; global engagement; and leadership development.
 For more information, please visit www.tcnj.edu.

 A review of applications will begin immediately and continue until the position is filled.
 Please submit a letter of application, curriculum vita, teaching evaluations and at least three letters of reference by November 15, 2017.
 Electronic submission including separate pdfs for different components of the application, is desirable (letter of application, c.v., teaching evaluations).
-Letters of reference may also be separately submitted by the recommenders to that email address.
+Letters of reference should be sent to email@example.com.
 Submissions may also be mailed to Search Committee, Department of Philosophy, Religion and Classical Studies, The College of New Jersey, Ewing NJ 08628.
 Finalists will be asked to submit copies of their undergraduate and graduate transcripts.
 A final offer of employment will be contingent upon the successful completion of a background investigation.